 If you’re a veteran and need money to pay for a major purchase or to consolidate debt, one option to consider is taking out a cash-out refinance VA loan from the Department of Veterans Affairs (VA).
 With a VA home loan, you can borrow against your home’s equity to handle large expenses.
 Because your home acts as collateral, you may be able to qualify for a much lower interest rate than if you took out an unsecured personal loan.

-If you’re having trouble making ends meet and are in need of short-term financial assistance, like help with a monthly payment like your mortgage or utilities, contact 2-1-1.
+If you’re having trouble making ends meet and need short-term financial assistance, like help with a monthly payment on your mortgage or utilities, contact 2-1-1.
 It’s a nationwide information and referral hotline that can connect you with local organizations that offer financial support for veterans.